JuliaTrustworthyAI/.github/profile/README.md

 Are you working on a Julia package that would fit well into this organization?
 Or do you perhaps have ideas for future projects?
 I’d love to hear about it, so please do get in touch!

-Note: I’m still new to “GitHub Organizations”, so bear with me.
-Would love for this to turn into an open and active organization bringing together Julia developers who are interested in Trustworthy AI.
+Note: I’m still new to “GitHub Organizations”, so please bear with me.
+I would love for this to turn into an open and active organization bringing together Julia developers who are interested in promoting Trustworthy AI.

-## Taija?
+## 🐶 Taija?

+Taija stands for **T**rustworthy **A**rtificial **I**ntelligence in **J**uli**a**.
+When thinking about a logo that embodies trustworthiness, I quickly landed on 🐶.